-One Summer in Savannah: A Novel
+One Summer in Savannah: A Story of Trauma, Healing, and Forgiveness

 "Nothing short of astonishing.
 The best writers are brave writers, and Harris has proven herself among those ranks." --Mateo Askaripour, New York Times bestselling author of Black Buck